Achievable logoAchievable logo

 Time money chart

-A new primary trend is typically not accepted as legitimate until all three Dow averages move in the same direction for a prolonged period of time.
-If the market has been on a bull market for several years, but all three Dow averages suddenly go negative for more than 3 months, it’s a sign of a new bear market materializing.
+A new primary trend is typically not considered confirmed until all three Dow averages move in the same direction for a prolonged period of time.
+For example, if the market has been in a bull market for years but all three Dow averages turn negative for more than 3 months, Dow Theory treats that as a sign a new bear market may be developing.

-These theories do not always result in the expected outcome, which is why they’re referred to as theories.
-For the exam, you’ll need to understand what each theory states and how technical analysts use them to predict future market movements.
+These ideas don’t always produce the expected result (which is why they’re called theories).
+For the exam, focus on what each theory claims and how technical analysts use it to anticipate future market movements.

 Key points